B2B / Customer Groups

 groups.<groupname>.<fieldname>

-When a GROUP constraint is set in the API request, Makaira checks for group-specific values first.
+When a GROUP constraint is set in the API request (query.group: "<groupname>"), Makaira applies the group-specific values.
+Group names are case-sensitive and must match the constraint value exactly.

 How It Works